We know how important it is to help you plan for your future.

 We will guide you every step of the way and advise you on:

-- Appointing executors and trustees to deal with your assets – would you rather have the peace of mind that your estate was administered legally and correctly?
+- appointing executors and trustees to deal with your assets – would you rather have the peace of mind that your estate was administered legally and correctly?
 We are happy to be appointed as professional Executors.

-- What provisions you need to consider for your children – if there was a tragedy and your children were left with no surviving parent who would you trust to be their Guardian?
+- what provisions you need to consider for your children – if there was a tragedy and your children were left with no surviving parent who would you trust to be their Guardian?

-- The best structure for your will so as to minimise the amount of Inheritance Tax that will be payable on your estate – taking full advantage of the transferable nil rate band and the new residential nil rate band.
+- the best structure for your will so as to minimise the amount of Inheritance Tax that will be payable on your estate – taking full advantage of the transferable nil rate band and the new residential nil rate band.

-- What to do if you hold joint property or have a pension plan that pays death in service benefits
+- what to do if you hold joint property or have a pension plan that pays death in service benefits

 If you already have a will we recommend that you review your will every four years as the law and your personal circumstances change.
 If we hold your will for you in our strongroom we will be happy to review the will and discuss any potential amendments with you over the phone before booking an appointment.

-What if I die without a Will?
+What if I die without one?

-If you die without a will you will be deemed to have died “intestate” and the Intestacy Rules will automatically apply.
+If you die without a will you shall be deemed to have died “intestate” and the Intestacy Rules will automatically apply.
 These strict rules set out the order in which your relatives are entitled to benefit from your estate.